MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 keywords: engagements, adding users, removing users, managing users, Collaborate security, Collaborate permissions, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# How permissions and roles work in MS Collaborate
+# Permissions and roles in MS Collaborate
 The Microsoft Collaborate system uses **Engagements** to define the permissions/roles for the portal.
 Very simply, if you are a member of the engagement, you see the engagement metadata, content and feedback associated with the engagement.
 If you are not a member of the engagement, you do not see the engagement or any of its artifacts.

 MS Collaborate has the following membership roles: